 No. The trailhead begins just by the campground and car park, which is located on a short 500 metre dirt road.
 Sometimes the potholes in the road can be significant and there may be puddles to drive through.
 If so, it’s possible to leave your 2WD at the start of the dirt road and walk to the trailhead from there.

-Is Robin Falls free?
+Is visiting Robin Falls free?

 Yep!
-Visiting and camping at Robin Falls is free.
+Visiting and camping here is free.